Jimmie Soto

 Executive Director

 Jimmie has been the Executive Director of the Independent Living Center of Kern County since 2011.
 He earned a Master’s Degree in Education Administration and Supervision and a Bachelor’s degree in Social Work, both from California State University, Fresno.
-While in college, Jimmie was an active member of the Advocates for Students with Disabilities.

 Before moving to Bakersfield, Jimmie held the position of Director of Program Services at Fresno County’s Independent Living Center, a position he held since 2001.